ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 * You are responsible to ensure that all VMware ESXi™ servers have proper firmware and drivers to support vSphere 7.0.
 Broadwell servers are not supported.
 Research and plan carefully for Skylake and Cascade Lake servers.
 * {{site.data.keyword.cloud_notm}} supports only Cascade Lake bare metal servers for newly deployed vSphere 7.0 instances.
+* If you add clusters or hosts to a vSphere 7.0 instance from the VMware Solutions console, only Cascade Lake bare metal servers are provisioned.
-* If you are using NSX-V, familiarize yourself with VMware’s product lifecycle for NSX-V and make appropriate plans to migrate your workload to NSX-T™.
+* If you are using VMware NSX-V, familiarize yourself with VMware’s product lifecycle for NSX-V and make appropriate plans to migrate your workload to NSX-T™.
 * Adding and removing services is not supported for instances that are upgraded to vSphere 7.0.
 Due to this limitation and the changes and improvements in the architecture and topology, {{site.data.keyword.cloud_notm}} recommends that you deploy a new vSphere 7.0 instance and migrate your current network topology and workload to the new instance.
 * vCenter Server is designed to allow for a “rolling” upgrade.
 That is, virtual machine (VM) workloads that are currently functioning continue to function without an outage if you complete the following procedure.
 Enterprises must engage their change management policies to enable a structured and communicated upgrade and plan for contingencies.
 However, during the upgrade process of certain management functions, such as vCenter Server and NSX Manager, temporary outages of management functions, configuration changes, powering off and on VMs, might be impacted.